Atari, Inc. (formerly GT Interactive): Atari and Infogrames merger

 On 6 March 2008, IESA announced that it would purchase out all remaining public shares in Atari, Inc. for a value of US$1.68 per share or US$11 million total, making the publisher privately owned.
 Atari, Inc. accepted the offer on April 30 which would soon lead to NASDAQ delisting them from the NASDAQ stock exchange on May 9 While Atari attempted to appeal, they had received notice of its absolute delisting on 12 September 2008.
 The Infogrames merger was officially completed on October 9, making Atari, Inc. a privately owned company.
-The deal allowed for Infogrames to be the only owner of the Atari brand.
+The deal allowed for Infogrames to have full control over the North America Atari brand (In 2002, Natsume founded Atari in Japan).
+David Pierce was the company's last CEO before management was consolidated with Infogrames.
 Infogrames said that it planned to reduce administrative costs and to focus on online gaming.
 At the end of May 2009, Infogrames Entertainment SA was renamed as Atari SA, allowing for all subsidiaries to be branded under the single "Atari" moniker.

 Games released during this period included Eden Games' Alone in the Dark reboot, released in 2008, Ghostbusters: The Video Game in 2009 and Test Drive Unlimited 2 in 2011.
+Atari was one of the companies using British legal company Davenport Lyons in 2008 to recover damages from computer users illegally downloading games.
+It stopped using the company when they were made aware of the false claims being made against innocent members of the public.